 - 98% of infected patients first come down with a fever (body temperature over 38℃).
 75% then develop a cough, two to three days later.
 55% develop muscle aches and fatigue.

 - The average incubation period is five to seven days with no symptoms.
 Young people have longer incubation periods (around 21 days), while older people (over 60 years) have a much shorter incubation period before showing symptoms.

 - Air conditioning (in the office, home or aeroplane) will circulate the virus.

-- The virus is more prevalent in men than women – 3.5 men per woman infected.
+- While the virus infects roughly the same number of men and women, the mortality rate is higher for men.
 Male smokers are highly susceptible to COVID-19.
 This is because the virus sticks to the ACE2 enzyme in the lungs and men have more of these than women.
 Smokers, diabetics and older people also have more of the ACE2 enzymes.
 Children have almost none of these enzymes because they develop with age and pollution.